tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 next: '/docs/tina-cloud/faq'
 ---

-Once you've created a project within the **Tina Cloud**, the next step is to connect your site.
+Once you've created a project in **Tina Cloud**, the next step is to connect your site.
 Once connected, your project's editors will be able to save content directly to its GitHub repository, entirely from within your site.

 ## Enabling Tina Cloud in TinaCMS